Star Wars Battlefront (2015 video game): Post-release

-The universal consensus among many critics is that the game's details are generally praiseworthy.
+The universal consensus among many critics is that the game's visuals are generally praiseworthy.
 For that reason, Mitch Dyer of IGN referred to the game as one of the best-looking games of the generation.

 The feeling of Battlefront's lack of content upon release was noticed by several critics.
 Andrew Reiner of Game Informer criticized the Season Pass approach by feeling a little cheated given the sparse content available at launch.

 The Official UK PlayStation Magazine listed the X-Wing mission as the fifth best PS VR game.

 Sales

 Electronic Arts expected the game to sell nine to ten million copies before the end of the company's 2016 financial year on March 31, 2016.
 After the release of the game's beta, the company hoped the game to sell at least 13 million copies by the end of March 2016.
 Star Wars Battlefront debuted at number one in the UK for retail non-digital sales according to Chart-Track in its first week of release, and became the fourth fastest-selling title released in 2015.
 It marked the biggest launch of a video game in the Star Wars franchise, and exceeded the sales of Star Wars: The Force Unleashed, the previous record holder, by 117%.
 It was also the fastest-selling online PlayStation 4 video game in the UK, breaking the record previously held by Destiny.

 In early December 2015, GameStop president Tony Bartel told retail investors that a number of key November games had sold fewer copies than the chain had expected.
 Star Wars Battlefront was one of three titles listed, along with Halo 5 and Assassin's Creed Syndicate.
 Peter Moore, however, defended Star Wars Battlefront's launch sales and spoke out to investors to say that Electronic Arts was still standing by its target of selling 13 million copies by the end of March 2016.
 According to analyst Michael Pachter, 12 million copies had been sold as of December 31, 2015.
 Electronic Arts made its sales goal of shipping 13 million copies of the game by the start of 2016 and had shipped 14 million copies by May 2016.
 Although launched in 2015, the game sold well enough to be the seventeenth best-selling game in the UK in 2016.
 In Japan, the PlayStation 4 version sold 123,908 copies within its first week of release, placing it at number one on the all format sales chart.